 On May 17, 2021, in connection with the signing of a letter of agreement relating to the formation of a venture, Levo Mobility LLC, the Company entered into a Securities Purchase Agreement with Stonepeak and Evolve which provides them from time to time between November 13, 2021 and November 17, 2028, with the option in their sole discretion, to purchase up to an aggregate of \$250 million in shares of the Company's common stock at a purchase price of \$50.00 per share (allocated 90% to Stonepeak and 10% to Evolve).
 See Note 19 for details.
-The grant-date fair value of the options to purchase shares of the Company's common stock was \$12.6 million, and is recorded in the consolidated balance sheets as equity in additional-paid-in capital, as it is indexed to the Company's common stock and meets the conditions for equity classification.
+The grant-date fair value of the options to purchase shares of the Company's common stock was \$12.6 million, and is recorded in the consolidated balance sheets as equity in additional-paid-in capital, as it is indexed to the Company's common stock and meets the conditions for equity classification, and deferred financing costs.
+The carrying amount of the deferred financing costs is reduced as the commitment amount is funded, and the amount is charged to additional-paid-in capital.